-In fiscal 2015, we invested \$6.1 million in capital expenditures, of which \$3.9 million related to the building of our new tube bundle facility and our San Marcos, Texas warehouse expansion.
-We invested \$0.3 million in the development of a new heat tracing design software solution which we anticipate will be released in June 2015.
-In fiscal 2015, we commenced a multi-year implementation of our enterprise resource planning software and incurred expenses of \$0.2 million.
-The remaining \$1.7 million represents our annual investments in technology, furniture and fixture replacements, and capital maintenance.
-Going forward, we expect to invest approximately \$9.1 million in fiscal 2016, including \$3.7 million of investments related to the expansion of our tube bundle manufacturing facility, including new equipment.
-We estimate we will incur approximately \$0.9 million related to our multi-year ERP upgrade and \$0.5 million for translation services on our various global websites.
-The remaining \$4.0 million relates to maintenance capital expenditures including new manufacturing equipment, computers and equipment for our growing workforce, and software licenses.
+In fiscal 2016, we invested \$12.6 million in capital expenditures, of which \$3.3 million related to the completion of the expansion to our tube bundle manufacturing facility and warehouse in San Marcos, Texas.
+We invested \$0.9 million in the implementation of our enterprise resource planning (ERP) software and an additional \$0.5 million in website translation services.
+Sumac purchased \$4.6 million in property, plant and equipment, primarily related to equipment to be leased, of which \$2.2 million was sold to customers.
+The remaining \$3.4 million represents our annual investments in technology, furniture and fixture replacements, and capital maintenance.
+Going forward, we expect to invest approximately \$4.3 million in fiscal 2017, including \$1.7 million of investments in capital equipment used in our manufacturing facilities, and \$1.0 million in land and building improvements.
+We estimate we will incur approximately \$1.0 million related to our multi-year ERP upgrade, which we estimate will be complete in fiscal 2017.
+The remaining \$0.6 million primarily relates to investments in computers and technology equipment to support our business.
+We will continue to invest in building portable power solutions used as rentals by our Sumac business based on market demand.